snhobbs/parametric-test-jig/example/sensor/README.md

 + Standard libraries are added to the OPENSCADPATH, these are submoduled
 + Add a shell script with the OPENSCADPATH that can be sourced
-+ soft link or copy the assembly and craddle_assembly files
++ soft link or copy the assembly and cradle_assembly files
 + Set the construction type with the OPENSCADPATH